7/1 ARM: Definition And Today’s Rates

 Often, consumers dismiss this mortgage option before understanding how it works.
-For some home buyers or refinancers, a 7/1 ARM could be a good option for saving money since it tends to offer low rates and 7 years of fixed payments, 2 years more than the popular 5/1 ARM.
+For some first-time home buyers or refinancers, a 7/1 ARM could be a good option for saving money since it tends to offer low rates along with 7 years of fixed payments, 2 years more than the popular 5/1 ARM.

 What Is A 7/1 ARM?

-7/1 ARM Basics
+7/1 ARM Loan Basics

-Several factors impact 7/1 ARM rates, including the index it's attached to, the margin, interest-rate caps, payment caps, and intervals.
+Several factors impact 7/1 ARM rates, including the index it's attached to, the margin, interest rate caps, payment caps and intervals.

-Lenders may base ARM rates on different indexes.
-Some of the most common indexes used for annual rates is Treasury (CMT) securities, the Cost of Funds Index (COFI), and the London Interbank Offered Rate (LIBOR).
+Lenders may base ARM rates on various financial market indexes.
+Some of the most common indexes used for ARMs areTreasury (CMT) securities, the Cost of Funds Index (COFI), and the London Interbank Offered Rate (LIBOR).

 Interest Rate, Lifetime and Payment Caps

 - Payment penalty: Some lenders may charge a penalty if you decide to sell or refinance your home loan within a specific timeframe.
 Therefore, if you plan to sell within a certain amount of time, make sure your lender will not charge you a penalty.
 Rocket Mortgage never changes pre-payment penalties.

 - Complexity: ARMs are complex.
 They come with complicated rules, fees, and payment structures at times.
 If a borrower struggles to understand how their ARM works, it could pose a risk to the borrower.

-Should You Get A 7/1 ARM?
+The Bottom Line: Should You Get A 7/1 ARM?

 If you’re confident that you can make your monthly payments even if the interest rate reaches the maximum amount, then a 7/1 ARM is worth considering.
 A 7/1 ARM loan might also be worth the risk if you think you’re only going to be in your home for a short period of time before you sell again.
 This way, you can capitalize on the lower monthly payments.